Honours System

 Medals recognise service, merit, or participation in programmes or milestones of national significance.
 Recipients are recorded in the Register of Kaharagian Medals.

-For more information, visit the Chancellery of the Royal Kaharagian Honours.
+For more information, visit the Honours Chancellery.